MINI Countryman hybrid costs, insurance, warranty & tax

 - 1VerdictThe MINI Countryman plug-in hybrid is not only pretty cheap to run – particularly for business drivers – it’s desirable and good to drive, too

-- 3Running costs - currently readingThe MINI Countryman hybrid will be cheap to run, especially for company-car users, but comparable rivals are a bit cheaper
+- 3Running costs & insurance - currently readingThe MINI Countryman hybrid will be cheap to run, especially for company-car users, but comparable rivals are a bit cheaper